Effective organizations get good results and survive longer than others in this world of fierce competition and frequent upheavals.

 E.g. Worker A needs help but does not ask B to explain because A thinks B does not like answering questions and A does not like his "attitude".

 That is why mutual RESPECT among all participants is so important - because it reduces such issues and makes them easier to address.

 A study of Southwest Airlines by Jody Hoffer Gittell shows how they create this culture and work system of Relational Coordination and shows with hard data how they perform better than their rival airlines at various important tasks, including speed of unloading and relaunching each aircraft at the gate (where time is a serious cost factor.

 Ref.
 Gittell, The Southwest Airlines Way, NY: McGrawHill, 2003

 FORMAL and INFORMAL ORGanizing

 Both formal and informal aspects of organizations must be understood and supported BUT they are often in conflict.
-Many managers see only the formal side (which gives them their authority) and neglect to support the informal networks and the informal leaders.
-Or the opposite problem is when managers exploit the informal leaders, encouraging workers to go to them for help, so they are overburdened - in effect punished for their exemplary skills.
+Many managers see only the formal side (which gives them their authority) and neglect to support or to utilize the informal networks and the informal leaders.
+That is a significant loss to the organization.

 The opposite problem occurs when managers over-use the informal leaders, encouraging workers to go to them for help, without giving the informal leaders credit for the extra workload.